ThatsMassy/Lab_fis_Open/README.md

 Just run as root the install.sh file, if you encounter any issues open an issue

 sudo bash install.sh

+Then after the script finishes installing you have to run Cleanup.sh

+sudo bash Cleanup.sh

 ## Running inside docker
-If you plan to run this script under a docker container you need to install docker-compose and, when prompted, say "yes" to enable XORG connections
+If you plan to run this script under a docker container you need to install docker-compose and, when prompted, say "y" to enable XORG connections

 Then just run docker.compose up